CandlePlatforms/devdocs/docs/validate/validate/validator-responsibilities.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

 A blockchain validator is someone who is responsible for validating transactions within a blockchain.
-On the Polygon Network, any participant can be qualified to become a Polygon's validator by running a full node to earn rewards and collect transaction fees.
-To ensure the good participation by validators, they lock up at least 1 MATIC token as a stake in the ecosystem.
+On the Candle Network, any participant can be qualified to become a Candle's validator by running a full node to earn rewards and collect transaction fees.
+To ensure the good participation by validators, they lock up at least 1 CNDL token as a stake in the ecosystem.

 :::note